About the Scorecard

 Dear Friends,

-Every Congress, FP4A hosts a series of meetings with our Policy Committee—a collection of our Advisory Board members and experts from partner organizations.
-Following rounds of consultation, debate, and consensus-building among participants, Foreign Policy for America scores Members of Congress on the actions they took that are most representative of their positions on each of the 20 issues in our Legislative Agenda.
+In the pages that follow, you can learn more about which Members of Congress have acted to strengthen our nation’s role as a global leader and keep Americans safe and prosperous.
+FP4A produces this scorecard with the advice and insight of the extraordinary members of our policy committee, made up of FP4A Advisory Board members and experts from partner organizations.
+Through several rounds of consultation and debate among participants, FP4A scores Members of Congress on the actions they took that are most representative of their positions on the 20 issues in our Legislative Agenda.
 Whenever possible, we score votes.
-But, at times, prominent legislation our community tracked and advocated for does not receive a vote.
-In those cases, we consider and sometimes choose to score cosponsorship of legislation as an alternative.
+At times, when widely-considered legislation does not receive a floor vote, we score cosponsorship of legislation as an alternative.
 For some issues, there are no measures we can reasonably score.
-Ultimately, FP4A evaluated a series of measures—15 in the House and 9 in the Senate—with an eye toward keeping Americans safe and out of conflicts, delivering shared prosperity, and holding fast to our highest values as a country.

 Andrew Albertson